To witness. To inspire. To connect.

 2023 — Sunrise, Great Smoky Mountains

-After four years in Connecticut, I missed the vivid colors of a true New England fall.
 When I moved to North Carolina, the Smokies greeted me with a warm welcome — hills ablaze in amber, rust, and gold.
 I've come to really appreciate the U.S. national park system, which makes it possible to experience landscapes like this so freely and intimately.
 This photo was taken at sunrise, using the nearby maple leaves as foreground to add depth and texture to the misty, layered ridge lines beyond.

 -